geoffbullen/smaply-knowledge/docs/documentation/metrics/integrations/google-analytics/Administration/30-service-account.md

 1. In your Google Cloud project, go to "APIs & Services" > "Library"
 2. Search for "Google Analytics Data API"
 3. Click on the API and then click "Enable"
+4. Do the same for the Google Analytics Admin API

 :::warning **Important**
 Enabling the API is crucial for accessing GA4 data.
 Make sure you've completed this step before proceeding.